-Partnerships with Tetra Pak
+Partnership with Tetra Pak

-Our packaging materials company, Tetra Pak, are 100% FSC certified, meaning that their entire value chain is certified as compliant with responsible forestry practices and forest management.
+Our packaging materials company, Tetra Pak, is 100% FSC certified, which means that its entire value chain is certified as compliant with responsible forestry practices and forest management.
 We also began sourcing biodegradable spouts for some of our products, furthering our commitment to steadily introducing more sustainable packaging to our portfolio.